Dutch extend warning on French breast implants

 PIP’s former owner, Jean-Claude Mas, is in prison awaiting criminal proceedings after missing bail payments.
 He began selling breast implants in 1992.

-Silvie de Peijper, a Dutch health inspectorate spokeswoman, said there was no registry for breast implants in the Netherlands, so it was unclear how many women are at risk.

-Dutch authorities estimate around 2,700 women in the Netherlands had PIP implants since 2001.

-The Dutch have sought clarification from France in recent weeks about when PIP implants were sold in Europe, after questions were raised by Dutch journalists and after the publication of a Reuters Special Report-The great French breast implant scandal.”
-(This story, originally published on Mar 15, 2012, was corrected to remove reference to Silopren in 8th paragraph and changes the time frame in the 6th paragraph.)
+The Dutch have sought clarification from France in recent weeks about when PIP implants were sold in Europe, after questions were raised by Dutch journalists and after the publication of a Reuters Special Report-The great French breast implant scandal.

-Note: This story was corrected to remove reference to Silopren in 8th paragraph and change the time frame in the 6th paragraph
+(Reporting by Roberta B. Cowan, Editing by Anthony Deutsch and Richard Meares)